texastsarulebook/texastsarulebook.github.io/docs/ute-high-school-projects/graphic-arts-multimedia-computer-science-photography.md

 - Removing an element from an image
 - Post click edits of White Balance, Contrast and Exposure, Saturation and Sharpness

 Projects in this section are submitted virtually.
-All digital photographs **must** be a .jpeg file format.
+All digital photographs **must** be a .pdf file format.

 ### Advertising